 If the answer is yes, then you should water your plant thoroughly.
-You can use tap water, although rain water is even better from an environmental perspective.
-Apply the water to the based of the plant, avoiding getting it on the leaves.
-In summer, overhead watering onto leaves can increase humidity around the plant leaving it susceptible to powdery mildew and airborne infections.
+You can use tap water, although rainwater is even better from an environmental perspective.
+Apply the water to the base of the plant, and avoid getting it on the leaves.
+In summer, overhead watering onto leaves can increase humidity around the plant, leaving it susceptible to powdery mildew and airborne infections.

-Are day lengths and temperatures increasing and is your plant showing active signs of growth or flowering?
+Are the days getting longer and temperatures increasing?
+Is your plant showing active signs of growth or flowering?

-The seasons when your plants are preparing to bring you joy and when they are delivering their peak performance is when they will need to be watered the most.
-During the depths of winter, most plants can be watered infrequently owing to them being dormant and not needing much water to sustain them in their inactive state.
+The seasons your plants are preparing to bring you joy and when they are delivering their peak performance is when they will need to be watered the most.
+During winter, most plants can be watered infrequently due to them being dormant and not requiring much water to sustain them in their inactive state.

-During spring and particularly summer, it’s important to support your growing plants to get as much joy as possible from them.
+During spring and particularly summer, it’s important to support your growing plants as much as possible.
 As temperatures increase and your plants form new growth and flower buds, this is the time when you need to water them frequently to ensure they can absorb the minerals and nutrients they need to continue to put on a fabulous display.

 Has your plant been exposed to a few days of warm or windy weather?

-Increasingly weather is becoming more extreme.
-As well as heat and sunshine drying out the soil and increasing a plant’s need for water, wind has the same effect by wicking away moisture from the plant and the soil.
-Combined, heat and wind will make your plant very thirsty and during these weather conditions, if your plant is in a container, you may need to water it daily.
+Weather is becoming increasingly unpredictable.
+As well as heat and sunshine drying out the soil and increasing a plant’s need for water, the wind has the same effect by wicking moisture away from the plant and the soil.
+Combined, heat and wind will make your plant very thirsty, and during these weather conditions, your potted plants may need watering daily.

 Do the leaves look like they are starting to droop or losing their taut structure?
-Are the tips of the plant starting to bend over and feel lax and soft?
+Are the tips of the plant beginning to bend over and feel lax and soft?

-If the answer is yes, then your plant could need more water, however, confusingly many plants respond to overwatering with the same visual symptoms, so the next thing you should do is check the soil.
+If the answer is yes, then your plant could need more water.
+However, confusingly, many plants respond to overwatering with the same visual symptoms, so the next thing you should do is check the physical soil check above.

 Large and infrequent is better than little and often

-You might think that a daily little sprinkle of water will be the most effective way to keep your plant healthy.
+How much water is enough?
+You might think that a little daily sprinkle of water will be the most effective way to keep your plant healthy.
 The problem with this technique, particularly for plants that have a root ball bigger than a shot glass, is that the water will not be enough to penetrate the roots.
-This means the surface of the soil will be moist and may look watered, but underneath the soil will remain dry.
+This means the soil’s surface will be moist and may look watered, but the soil will remain dry underneath.

-Depending on how dry the soil is, you could find yourself needing to add 15 litres of water to a large 50cm diameter container and about 8 litres of water to a 30cm diameter container.
-You could begin by watering the container until the water starts pouring out of the drainage hole.
-Ideally, you want to get used to watering your containers enough so this happens only a small amount, so as not to waste water unnecessarily.
+Depending on how dry the soil is, you could need to add 15 litres of water to a large 50cm diameter container and about 8 litres of water to a 30cm diameter container.
+You could begin by watering the pot or container until the water starts pouring out of the drainage hole.
+Ideally, you want to get used to watering your containers enough, so this happens only a small amount, so as not to waste water unnecessarily.

-Once you have become a dab hand at watering, you will find that the container compost will remain absorbent and will take up and hold water well enough that you shouldn’t need to water more than every few days during a normal British summer.
+Once you have become a dab hand at watering, you will find that the container compost will remain absorbent and take up and hold water well enough that you shouldn’t need to water more than every few days during a typical British summer.

 Rescuing a very parched plant

-- Find a bucket or a large trug (a large plastic gardening basket with carry handles and no holes in the base) that you can place your container inside
+- Find a bucket or a large trug (a sizeable plastic gardening basket with carrying handles and no holes in the base) that you can place your container inside

 - Put the bucket or trug in a position that is in the shade, out of direct sunlight and sheltered from drying winds